 Tell us something about your summer course we might not expect based on its course description.

-What will students be making or working on in your class?
+What will students be making or working on in your class this year?

 Got a good book or article recommendation for people interested in the course?

-Aside from the Summer Intensive, what are you excited for in NYC this summer?
+What are you excited for in NYC this summer (aside from the summer intensive)?

 What are you working on these days?